elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 ##### Namespace

-You need create a namespace where Flux will work.
-This namespace should be called `flux-system`.
+You need create a Namespace where Flux will work.
+This Namespace should be called `flux-system`.
 Create this [sub-namespace](../namespaces.md) under eg. `production`.

 `kubectl hns create -n production flux-system`

 ##### Git Secret

-Next to allow Flux to interact with your Git Repository you need to create a secret containing the ssh private key created earlier.
+Next to allow Flux to interact with your Git Repository you need to create a Secret containing the ssh private key created earlier.
 This can be done with the Flux CLI:
 ```
 flux create secret git <repo-name>-auth \
     --url=ssh://git@github.com/<owner>/<repo-name>.git \
     --private-key-file=<path-to-ssh-private-key>
 ```

-##### Roles and Rolebindings
+##### Roles and RoleBindings

-You will need to create the necessary roles for Flux to function.
-This needs to be done in every namespace that you want Flux to work in.
-Or alternatively, in the parent namespace where `flux-system` was created from.
-This way all namespaces created under the same parent namespace will inherit the roles and rolebindings.
-You can add these roles to another parent namespace, eg. `staging`, to get Flux to work with the `staging` namespace and any namespace anchored to it.
+You need to create the necessary Roles for Flux to function.
+This needs to be done in every Namespace that you want Flux to work in.

+Since Compliant Kubernetes uses the Hierarchical Namespace Controller, the easiest way to achieve this is to place the Roles and RoleBindings in the parent namespace where `flux-system` was created from.
+By doing so, all Namespaces created under the same parent Namespace will inherit the Roles and RoleBindings.

+If you have multiple Namespaces that ought to be targets for Flux, you can add the Roles and RoleBindings to more than one "parent" Namespace.
+For instance, to `staging`, to get Flux to work with the `staging` Namespace and any Namespace anchored to it.

 ```
 mkdir roles

-# Fetches the necessary roles and saves it in the roles directory
+# Fetches the necessary Roles and saves it in the roles directory
-curl https://raw.githubusercontent.com/elastisys/compliantkubernetes/main/docs/user-guide/self-managed-services/flux-files/all-controllers-role.yaml > roles/all-controllers-role.yaml
+curl https://raw.githubusercontent.com/elastisys/compliantkubernetes/main/docs/user-guide/self-managed-services/flux-files/roles/all-controllers-role.yaml > roles/all-controllers-role.yaml
-curl https://raw.githubusercontent.com/elastisys/compliantkubernetes/main/docs/user-guide/self-managed-services/flux-files/source-controller-role.yaml > roles/source-controller-role.yaml
+curl https://raw.githubusercontent.com/elastisys/compliantkubernetes/main/docs/user-guide/self-managed-services/flux-files/roles/source-controller-role.yaml > roles/source-controller-role.yaml

-# Edit the namespace of the roles/rolebindings
+curl https://raw.githubusercontent.com/elastisys/compliantkubernetes/main/docs/user-guide/self-managed-services/flux-files/roles/kustomization.yaml > roles/kustomization.yaml

+# If you installed Flux in another Namespace other than production, edit the Namespace in roles/kustomization.yaml

-kubectl apply -f roles
+kubectl apply -k roles
 ```

 The kustomize and helm controller needs some extra permissions as well since it wants to deploy.
-The simplest is to add these controller serviceaccounts to the `extra-workload-admins` rolebinding in the parent namespace eg. `production`.
-This will grant Flux the maximum permission an application developer can give in the namespaces where it is configured.
-Edit the rolebinding and add the lines below.
+The simplest is to add these controller ServiceAccounts to the `extra-workload-admins` RoleBinding in the parent Namespace eg. `production`.
+This will grant Flux the maximum permission an application developer can give in the Namespaces where it is configured.
+Edit the RoleBinding and add the lines below.

 ```
 kubectl edit rolebindings extra-workload-admins -n production